 The PTZOptics SuperJoy comes with a joystick for the PTZ camera and four buttons that can be set up to do different things and also control anything that is IP-controlled including lights, and projector screens as well.
 You can set up and monitor things using the built-in decoder with HDMI output, while the device's built-in LCD screen displays the current setup status.
 The dimensions of this controller are 8.6 x 5 x 14.9 inches and it weighs 5.48 pounds.

 As far as PTZ controllers go, this one from AViPAS is one of a kind because of the features that come with the price you pay.
 When you buy this, you get a joystick and button control for your PTZ cameras, and it can communicate with them over IP and over serial RS-232, RS-422, and RS-485 lines.
 It supports Pelco, Visca, Visca-Over-IP as well as Onvif protocols.

 The joystick also has presets for things like gain, iris, focus, red and blue gain, and speed control.
 These presets let you control the PTZ camera's finer settings.
 It also has two serial control modes: RS-422 and RS-232, which can be used to control it.
-This NDI PTZ controller comes with a 12 VDC power source, but it can also be powered by Power-over-Ethernet (PoE).
+The power supply for this NDI PTZ controller is 12 VDC, however it may also be supplied via Power-over-Ethernet (PoE).
 They are 14.1 x 8.8 by 5.5 inches and it weighs 4.75 pounds.